Kim Ok (poet)

 Kim Ok (Korean: 김억; 1896–unknown) was a Korean poet.
 He is one of the representative poets who led the early modernism movement in the Korean poetry scene, translating Western poetry and poetics and writing his own poetry.
-He published the first collection of translated poetry Onoeui mudo (오뇌의 무도 Dance in Agony) (1921) and the first modern poetry collection Haepariui norae (해파리의 노래 The Song of Jellyfish) (1923).
+He published the first collection of translated poetry Onoeui mudo (오뇌의 무도 Dance in Agony; 1921) and the first modern poetry collection Haepariui norae (해파리의 노래 The Song of Jellyfish; 1923).
 He taught Kim Sowol as his student, and the two of them composed folk-poetry.

-Life
+Biography

 Early life and education

-Kim Ok was born in Jeongju, North Pyeongan Province, in 1896.
+Kim Ok was born in Jeongju, North Pyeongan Province, Joseon in 1896.
 In his childhood, he was trained in traditional Chinese classics in seodang (village school), and then enrolled in Osan School, founded by Yi Seung-hun, to receive modern middle school education.
 In 1914, he left to go study abroad in Tokyo, Japan.
 Even then, he had outstanding language skills.
 He was good at English, Japanese, classical Chinese, and, particularly, Esperanto.
-When his father passed away, he quit his studies and returned home to teach at Osan School.
+When his father died, he quit his studies and returned home to teach at Osan School.
 While teaching there, he met Kim Sowol as his student and maintained a close relationship until Kim Sowol died.